RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 :ref:`SchedulerSMPEDF`
 is selected as the default scheduler algorithm.

-For the schedulers provided by RTEMS (see :ref:`SchedulingConcepts`), the configuration is straightforward.
+For the schedulers provided by RTEMS (see :ref:`RTEMSAPIClassicScheduler`), the configuration is straightforward.
 All that is required is to define the configuration option which specifies which scheduler you want for in your application.